tronprotocol/tron-eventquery/README.md

 - troneventquery/insertIndex.sh is used to setup mongodb index to speedup query.
 (make sure run insertIndex before create collecions)

+ ## Delete expire data
+- troneventquery/deleteData.sh is used to delete expire data
+- using crontable delete regularly mongodb expire data(if not delete, visit delay time will become too long)

 ## What is the main HTTP service?
 baseUrl: https://api.tronex.io